Scooter1337/Rust-LC/README.md

 - See [REQUIREMENTS](<assignment 2/REQUIREMENTS.md>) for detailed requirements.

 ### Assignment 3
+#### Grade
+8/10 (Messed up the type checking.
+Didn't watch the lectures prior to doing Assignment 3, rest is perfect)

 - Lambda Calculus Type Checker (Parser + Type Checker)
 - Precedence: Lambda abstraction groups more strongly than application (i.e. abstraction precedes application), and application associates to the left.